thyal/Quiz-Game/README.md

 The main functionality is in the game.

+I think I have made all requirements stated in the exam description.
+I did not upload the solution to cloud provider and did not add tests.
+This was mainly because I did not have time.
+Other than that I think all requirements are made in this project.

 I have written more about my thoughts, and such in the final-thoughts section.